 This study evaluates the potential transportation impacts of the proposed Avila Cottages project located on Ana Bay Road east of Wild Cherry Canyon and north of Avila Beach Drive in unincorporated San Luis Obispo County.
-The project includes the development of 50 rental cottages and support facilities including a 50 seat restaurant and 35-40 seat bar and public parking as required by the San Luis Bay Coastal Area Plan (LCP).
-The project's components are described in detail in Table 6.
+The project includes the development of 50 rental cottages, support facilities, a restaurant, and public parking as required by the San Luis Bay Coastal Area Plan (LCP).